okeeffed/dennisokeeffe-blog/content/blog/diagrams-with-mermaid.md

 ---
 title: Diagrams With Mermaid
 date: "2018-12-18"
-description: Depth series: Checkout how to create dynamic diagrams using mermaid!
+description: Checkout how to create dynamic diagrams using mermaid!
 ---

 # MermaidJS Diagram library